Stimmung: Why "Moody" Is Not a Prompt Strategy

 The following photographers and artists represent distinct positions on the spectrum of Stimmung.
 Each demonstrates a different principle of how atmosphere is materially constructed.

-Andrei Tarkovsky (1932–1986) — filmmaker, but an indispensable reference for photographic Stimmung.
+Andrey Tarkovsky (1932–1986) — filmmaker, but an indispensable reference for photographic Stimmung.
 In Nostalghia (1983), Stalker (1979), and Mirror (1975), Stimmung arises from slow time: water flowing, grass swaying, light moving across walls.
-"The director's task is to recreate the flow of time and its texture — as if time were felt in the cells" (Tarkovsky, 1986).
-For still images, the challenge is to imply this temporal texture — the sense that time has passed slowly through a scene — without motion.
+For Tarkovsky, the director's task was to make time itself perceptible within the shot — not through faster action, but through duration, rhythm, and the pressure of life unfolding in matter.¹² For still images, the challenge is to imply this temporal texture — the sense that time has passed slowly through a scene — without motion.

-Vilhelm Hammershøi (1864–1916) — painted silence as Stimmung.
+Wilhelm Hammershøi (1864–1916) — painted silence as Stimmung.
 Gray Copenhagen interiors, a woman seen from behind, empty rooms, dust-filtered light.
 Sound is entirely absent, and this absence itself becomes a palpable atmosphere.
-Hammershøi proves that Stimmung can emerge from subtraction rather than addition (Vad, 1992).
+Hammershøi proves that Stimmung can emerge from subtraction rather than addition.¹³

 Josef Sudek (1896–1976) — Prague's "poet of photography."
 His studio window series — foggy glass, condensation, blurred gardens beyond — demonstrates that Stimmung is experienced through mediated vision.
-The window is both a physical boundary and a Stimmung filter (Kirschner, 2019).
+The window is both a physical boundary and a Stimmung filter.¹⁴

 Fan Ho (1931–2016) — light as protagonist.
 In 1950s–60s Hong Kong, Ho turned alleys and staircases into theaters of dramatic chiaroscuro.
-Figures become silhouettes within geometric light, transforming urban everyday life into staged scenes (Fan Ho, 2006).
+Figures become silhouettes within geometric light, transforming urban everyday life into staged scenes.¹⁵

 Michael Kenna (1953–) — long exposures at dawn or dusk; fog, snow, still water.
 Time is compressed into a single image.
 A lone tree or pier in vast empty space.
-Extreme minimalism amplifies Stimmung: less is more (Kenna, 2003).
+Extreme minimalism amplifies Stimmung: less is more.¹⁶

 Hiroshi Sugimoto (1948–) — the Seascapes reduce the world to a horizon dividing sky and sea.
 The Theaters expose an entire film's running time onto a single frame, producing a blank white screen — two hours of narrative compressed into pure light.
-Sugimoto converts time itself into Stimmung (Sugimoto, 2005).
+Sugimoto converts time itself into Stimmung.¹⁷

 Masao Yamamoto (1957–) — tiny prints, deliberately stained and creased, carried in pockets.
 Yamamoto's images are meant to be touched, not just seen.
-This haptic Stimmung — the sense of material contact — is precisely what digital and AI images most fundamentally lack (Yamamoto, 2010).
+This haptic Stimmung — the sense of material contact — is precisely what digital and AI images most fundamentally lack.¹⁸

 Rinko Kawauchi (1972–) — a rare practitioner of bright Stimmung.
 Light glinting on insect wings, water droplets, sparks — the sacred discovered in the micro-moments of ordinary life.
 High-key tones, shallow depth of field, overexposure at the edge of dissolution.
-Kawauchi proves that Stimmung does not require darkness (Kawauchi, 2001).
+Kawauchi proves that Stimmung does not require darkness.¹⁹

 Edward Hopper (1882–1967) — the paradox of loneliness in full light.
 Nighthawks (1942), Morning Sun (1952): warm illumination that isolates rather than connects.
 Visibility without intimacy.
-This contradictory Stimmung — light plus solitude — is the signature mood of modern urban existence (Levin, 1995).
+This contradictory Stimmung — light plus solitude — is the signature mood of modern urban existence.²⁰

 Saul Leiter (1923–2013) — blur, obstruction, color fields.
 Leiter refused sharp focus and the decisive moment, instead capturing New York through rain, reflections, and out-of-focus foregrounds.
-The city is not recorded but felt (Leiter, 2006).
+The city is not recorded but felt.²¹

 Luigi Ghirri (1943–1992) — everyday metaphysics.
 Clotheslines, road signs, beaches, walls — unremarkable subjects in muted color, balanced composition, and generous empty space.
-Ghirri demonstrated that strong Stimmung requires neither dramatic lighting nor atmospheric effects; it can emerge from the quiet contemplation of ordinary things (Ghirri, 2015).
+Ghirri demonstrated that strong Stimmung requires neither dramatic lighting nor atmospheric effects; it can emerge from the quiet contemplation of ordinary things.²²

 Alec Soth (1969–) — narrative Stimmung across a series.
 Sleeping by the Mississippi (2004) accumulates its melancholy not through single images but through the arc of an entire book: the vast spaces, declining communities, and transient dwellings of the American interior.
-Soth shows that Stimmung is not only an attribute of individual images but can be built across a body of work (Soth, 2004).
+Soth shows that Stimmung is not only an attribute of individual images but can be built across a body of work.²³

-This is the Stimmung equivalent of what Bate, following Francis Galton's composite photography, identifies as the erasure of individuality through statistical averaging (Bate, 2026; Galton, 1878).
-Steyerl calls these outputs "mean images" — representations of the average rather than the particular (Steyerl, 2023).
-Palmer and Sluis identify the broader phenomenon as "the automation of style" (Palmer and Sluis, 2024).
+This is the Stimmung equivalent of what Bate, following Francis Galton's composite photography, identifies as the erasure of individuality through statistical averaging.²⁵ Steyerl calls these outputs "mean images" — representations of the statistical average rate in the particular.²⁶ Palmer and Sluis identify the broader phenomenon as "the automation of style."²⁷

 Four strategies can break this convergence:

 Specificity — Replace adjectives with material conditions.
-Böhme's aesthetics of atmospheres teaches that mood is a relational phenomenon arising from material arrangements, not an emotion to be named (Böhme, 2017).
-Not "moody" but "March, Seoul, 6:40 AM, wet asphalt after rain, neon reflections, thin ground mist."
+Böhme's aesthetics of atmospheres teaches that mood is a relational phenomenon arising from material arrangements, not an emotion to be named.²⁸ Not "moody" but "March, Seoul, 6:40 AM, wet asphalt after rain, neon reflections in puddles, thin ground mist."

 Contradiction — The power of Stimmung often lies in paradox.
 Hopper's warm light plus loneliness.
 Kawauchi's brightness plus the sacred.
 Tarkovsky's ruins plus awe.
 Replace single mood adjectives with two contradictory atmospheric conditions.

 Conscious reference — Using --sref or "in the style of" is not inherently problematic, but it requires knowing why a given artist's Stimmung works — what material and historical conditions produced it.
-Bate warns about the "de-historicization of style" when historical aesthetics become detachable algorithmic parameters (Bate, 2026; Yacavone, 2026; Palmer and Sluis, 2024).
+Bate warns about the "de-historicization of style" when historical aesthetics become detachable algorithmic parameters.²⁹

 Subtraction — Hammershøi and Kenna demonstrate that Stimmung intensifies through removal: fewer modifiers, more empty space, no narrative, restricted palette.
-Bernard Stiegler's warning about digital automation "short-circuiting the deliberative functions of the mind" (Stiegler, 2016; cited in Bate, 2026) is relevant here: the impulse to add more prompt words is precisely the reflex that produces clichés.
+Bernard Stiegler's warning about digital automation "short-circuiting the deliberative functions of the mind"³⁰ is relevant here: the impulse to add more prompt words is precisely the reflex that produces cliches.

 7. Conclusion: Finding Your Own Stimmung